 - The incidence and prevalence of childhood cancer

-- The nature and specifics of cancer treatment
+- The nature and specifics of childhood cancer treatment

 - Patient outcomes

-- Long-term effects of childhood cancer and cancer treatment
+- Long-term effects of childhood cancer and its treatment

-Using POGONIS, we can make precise estimates of and accurately project the incidence of childhood cancer in Ontario; plan new initiatives and determine staffing requirements to provide care in strategic locations across the province; share information with the Ministry of Health and Long-Term Care and other planning bodies; and provide essential data for research studies and population-based research.
-As POGONIS has captured data on a unique population over a long period of time, POGO is able to conduct research with a breadth and scope that is unparalleled elsewhere.
+POGONIS enables knowledge transfer and facilitates the data-driven development of best practices and quality improvements for the childhood cancer care system.
+Using POGONIS, we can precisely estimate and accurately project the incidence of childhood cancer in Ontario; plan new initiatives and determine staffing requirements to provide care in strategic locations across the province; and share information with the Ministry of Health and other planning bodies.
+The value and utility of POGONIS data contribute greatly to our realization of the childhood cancer care system goals and objectives established in the Childhood Cancer Care Plan.

+POGONIS is the engine driving childhood cancer research activity by POGO and our external research partners.
+It provides essential data for research studies, particularly population-based research.
+As POGONIS has captured data on a unique population over a long period of time, POGO and other researchers can conduct research with a breadth and scope that is unparalleled elsewhere.
 What we’ve learned about childhood cancer care in Ontario is applicable to health systems across Canada and around the world.

-The POGONIS Nomenclature and Diagnostic Classification system is mapped to the International Classification of Childhood Cancer (ICCC) system and the ICD-O 3rd Edition.
+The POGONIS Nomenclature and Diagnostic Classification system is mapped to the International Classification of Childhood Cancer (ICCC) system and the International Classification of Diseases for Oncology, 3rd Edition (ICD-O-3).
 This facilitates comparison with other national and international childhood cancer databases.

-Learn about how POGO values privacy and protects the personal health information of children and families.
+POGO values privacy and protects the personal health information (PHI) of children and families.